onsala-space-observatory/astromorph/README.md

 # AstroMorph

 The AstroMorph project is an ML project to automatically separate a collection of astronomical objects based on their morphology.
 The method and science demonstration are detailed in Boschman et al. (in preparation).
-If you use AstroMorph in your research, please consider citing our paper.
+If you use AstroMorph in your research, please consider citing our paper:

+**```astromorph```: self-supervised machine learning pipeline for astronomical morphology analysis**
+L. Boschman, O. Maya Lucas, P. Bjerkeli, J. Kainulainen, and M. C. Toribio *(In preparation)*

 ## Installation